g105b/git-deploy/README.md

 	+ Which events: Just the push event
 	+ Active: true
 + Github's ping should be responded with a pong from the webhook script.

+### Post checkout scripts

+By default, `post-checkout.bash` will be executed directly after the checkout succeeds.
+The script will receive the repo name (with slashes removed) as the first argument.

+It is possible to provide a separate bash script for each individual repository by putting them in the `post-checkout.d/` directory, as scripts named as the repository's name (with slashes replaced with underscores), e.g. `post-checkout.d/MyAccount_RepoName.bash`.